-Performance Curves
+Performance curves

 To get the input in kcal/h, multiply value in kW by 860.

-Data are referred to standard conditions: atmospheric pressure at 1013mbar, ambient temperature at 15°C
+Data are referred to the following conditions: 1013mbar atmospheric pressure, 15°C ambient temperature.

 NOTE: The performance curve is a diagram that represents the burner performance in the type approval phase or in the laboratory tests, but does not represent the regulation range of the machine.
 On this diagram the maximum output point is usually reached by adjusting the combustion head to its "MAX" position (see paragraph "Adjusting the combustion head"); the minimum output point is reached setting the combustion head to its "MIN" position.
-During the first ignition, the combustion head is set in order to find a compromise between the burner output and the generator specifications, that is why the minimum output may be different from the Performance curve minimum
+During the first ignition, the combustion head is set in order to find a compromise between the burner output and the generator specifications, that is why the minimum output may be different from the Performance curve minimum.